The monarchs have arrived in central Mexico and the sanctuaries are officially open to the public!

 After taking a bus from Zitácuaro to Angangueo for around 50 pesos ($2.50 USD), we took a taxi from the plaza of Angangueo to the entrance of Sierra Chincua for around 100 Pesos ($5 USD).

 Important Note: Once up on the mountain in Sierra Chincua, public transport is very limited and you may want to arrange a ride prior.
 We were told that there is a combi (an outfitted VW bus) that arrives at 5:00 pm but we decided to have our taxi driver wait for us.
 The price for this will vary depending on your taxi driver but he told us he would wait 2 hours and take us back to Angangueo for 500 Pesos ($25 USD).

 Sierra Chincua did not disappoint.
 Entry fee into the Sanctuary was 50 Pesos ($2.50) per person and renting a horse is 200 pesos ($10 dollars).
 It is also customary to tip your guide somewhere between 100 and 200 Pesos.
-There are also restaurants and souvenir shops at the entrance.
+There are also great restaurants and souvenir shops at the entrance.

-The horseback ride was much shorter than the one to Cerro Pelon and was only about 15 minutes up (although it is very steep).
+The horseback ride was much shorter than the one to Cerro Pelon and was only about 15 minutes up (although it is quite steep).
 From there, it was about a 15 minute walk to the tree stand that is inhabited by the butterfly colony.
 It was a cloudy day and most of the butterflies were roosting in the trees.
 A different perspective than the sunny day we had in Cerro Pelon!
 Both views were absolutely stunning.